 Our Ohio securities attorneys also work with clients to form private equity funds.
 We assist and advise with structuring of the general partner entity, structuring the fund entity itself and raising capital, drafting the private placement memorandum, and all ancillary documents associated with forming a fund (including the subscription agreement).
 As a part of this, we advise on pursuing exemption under 3(c)(1) and 3(c)(7) of the Investment Company Act.
 Our securities attorneys also guide clients through the process of completing Part 1 and Part 2 of Form ADV and pursuing the private fund adviser exemption under 203(m) of the Investment Advisers Act.

 Contrary to the popular belief of some, securities aren’t just stocks and bonds that you buy through your broker as a part of your investment portfolio.
 By law, securities can include any investment contract, note, security future, debenture, or certificate of deposit.

-Some startup founders can assume that to avoid securities laws, instead of issuing equity, the company will just issue debt.
-This can lead to serious litigation and regulatory action in the future.
+Some startup founders may assume that to avoid securities laws, instead of issuing equity, the company will just issue debt.
+This can lead to regulatory action in the future.
 In some circumstances, certain debt such as promissory notes, can qualify as securities.
 Our securities lawyers advise startups and businesses on whether securities laws apply and which exemptions may be preferred.